andresguisado/katacoda-scenarios/kubernetes-basic-concepts/pods/intro.md

 <img src="/andresguisado/courses/kubernetes-basic-concepts/pods/assets/pod.png" alt="Pod">

 Pods are running on namespaces.
-Kubernetes has its own namespace called kube-system where runs other pods.
+Kubernetes creates three namespaces in the bootstrapping process as follows:

+* kube-system: Where runs Kubernetes controllers and management processes
+* kube-public: It contains a single ConfigMap object, cluster-info, that aids discovery and security bootstrap (basically, contains the CA for the cluster).
+This object is readable without authentication.
-Also Kubernetes creates a "default" namespace that is the one which is used by default when we deploy any k8s object.
+* default: Default namespaces which is used when is deployed any Kubernetes object.

+Other namespaces can be created in order to isolate Pods to separate workloads from each other and set up resources constraints.
+It could fit with environment segregation.